Try a Free Live AI Golf Lesson TRY FREE

 To Fix Swing Faults: Repeat, Repeat, Repeat!

-My "after" image is a great example of how the “Merry Go Round” drill described in this new video helped me change the faulty movement.
+My "after" image is a great example of how the "Merry Go Round" drill described in this video helped me change the faulty movement pattern for good.
+If you've been battling the same issue, you can get a detailed breakdown of your own swing with a free AI swing analysis — it will show you exactly whether early extension is costing you distance and consistency.

-Just days after I started using the “Merry Go Round” drill I was able to maintain my posture in the downswing!
+Just days after I started using the "Merry Go Round" drill I was able to maintain my spine angle in the downswing.
+The change was fast because the drill delivers an immediate, undeniable feedback loop: if you lose posture, the drill tells you instantly.

 "Nice video..I have the same issue of maintaining the posture at impact..will try it out.
 Chad, keep more of such videos coming...!!"